Bebbolus/gostron/README.md

 - create basic auth middleware
 - create a "only-admin-access" middleware
 - https server
-### Scaffold creation
-- create shell command that make a pre-compiled file for handler
-- create shell command that make a pre-compiled file for middleware
 ### Test
 - server configuration test
 - plugin test: if the package don't export the right function and variables, fail